Use of Donations and Corporate Governance

 Governance Structure

-World Vision Hong Kong (WVHK) is a member of World Vision International (WVI), which operates as a federal partnership.
-Through the Covenant of Partnership, WVHK agrees to align with WVI policies, standards and core documents that bind the Partnership together, with adaptations to the local context and supplemented by our own policies.
+World Vision operates as a federal partnership of which World Vision Hong Kong (WVHK) is a member.
+Through the Covenant of Partnership, WVHK agrees to align with World Vision International (WVI) policies, standards and core documents that bind the Partnership together, with adaptations to the local context and supplemented by our own policies.
 Mutual accountability is enabled by regular peer reviews that evaluate the above alignment.

 Financial Accountability